iZemil/job/interview/questions/nodejs.md

 The `child_process` module provides four different methods for creating child processes:

-1.  `spawn()`: Launches a new process and returns a ChildProcess object, which allows you to communicate with the child process using standard input, output, and error streams.
+1.  `spawn()`: Launches a new process and returns a ChildProcess object, which allows you to communicate with the child process using standard input, output, and error **streams**.
 2.  `exec()`: Executes a command in a child process and buffers the output.
 3.  `execFile()`: Executes a command in a child process, providing the option to specify the encoding for the output.
 4.  `fork()`: Spawns a new Node.js process and returns a ChildProcess object, allowing the parent and child processes to communicate using inter-process communication (IPC).